180D-FW-2021/Team5/README.md

 * External webcam or smartphone (1)
 * RaspberryPi Zero WH (2)
 * BerryIMUv3 (1)
-* Hardware car
 * 9V Battery
 * 5V battery powerbank
+* Hardware car
-* Miscellanous wires (Recommended to have ~8 Female-Male)
+* Miscellaneous wires and connectors (Recommended to have ~8 Female-Male)

 Note that the hardware car is not described in detail here.
-Currently, we have no schematic of the car to share, but the car is based on an L293 H-bridge (adafruit link: https://www.adafruit.com/product/807) and 2 9V DC motors, and an industrious user could investigate the code in the `hardware` directory to determine pin assignments on the RPi.
+Currently we have no schematic of the car to share, but the car is based on an [L293 H-bridge](https://www.adafruit.com/product/807) and 2 9V DC motors, and an industrious user could investigate the code in the `hardware` directory to determine pin assignments on the RPi.

 ### Arena
 The arena has 3 main components: the boundary, the dots, and the car.
 These components are differentiated by color.
 By default, the boundary is blue, the dots are yellow, and the car is red.
 These can be changed in [`camera/overhead.py`](https://github.com/180D-FW-2021/Team5/blob/main/camera/overhead.py).
 For the arena to be valid, there must be an enclosed blue outline, at least two yellow dots, and a red region.